|

 seems most prevalent in industries such as consumer electronics and

-the Ford production system and the Toyota production system are implicitly
+production system and the Toyota production system are implicitly tied to the

-take care of “unexpected problems” is spread throughout the system.
-Both systems are therefore incomplete subsets
+of “unexpected problems” is spread throughout the system.
+Both systems are therefore incomplete

-now turn our attention to the concept of synchronous manufacturing.
-Both
+our attention to the concept of synchronous manufacturing.
+Both the Ford

-the Ford production system and the Toyota production have a commonality in
+production system and the Toyota production have a commonality in their implicit

 of these systems occurs via “line balancing” and also by inventory reduction